unfoldingWord/enhanced-word-aligner-rcl/src/components/EnhancedWordAligner.md

   usfmHelpers
 } from "word-aligner-rcl";
 import usfm from 'usfm-js';
-import { EnhancedWordAligner, useAlignmentSuggestions } from './EnhancedWordAligner' import { extractVerseText } from '../utils/misc';
+import {EnhancedWordAligner} from './EnhancedWordAligner' import {extractVerseText} from '../utils/misc';
-import { useTrainingState } from '../hooks/useTrainingState'
-import { is_initialized, locale_init, t } from '../utils/localization'
+import {useAlignmentSuggestions} from '../hooks/useAlignmentSuggestions' import {useTrainingState} from '../hooks/useTrainingState' import {is_initialized, locale_init, t} from '../utils/localization'
-import delay from "../utils/delay";
+import {createAlignmentTrainingWorker} from '../workers/utils/startAlignmentTrainer' import {getTranslationMemoryForBook} from '../workers/utils/AlignmentTrainerUtils' import delay from "../utils/delay";

 import {NT_ORIG_LANG} from "../common/constants";